-Through the decades, we see what 'MAF Technology Services PNG' has achieved through the power of radio - saving lives, sharing the Gospel and connecting the isolated…
+Through the decades, we see what 'MAF Technologies PNG' has achieved through the power of radio - saving lives, sharing the Gospel and connecting the isolated…

-'MAF Technology Services PNG' launched in 1956, five years after MAF first established its operations in Papua New Guinea.
+'MAF Technologies PNG' - formerly known as CRMF - launched in 1956, five years after MAF first established its operations in Papua New Guinea.

 Australian WW2 veterans Claude D’Evelynes, Syd McLeod-Jones and Bob Hartnell set up a radio transceiver, which broadcast the Gospel to radio stations and portable short-wave transmitters used by missionaries across Australia and New Zealand.